Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

         cmake -DUNIX_STRUCTURE=0 -DCMAKE_INSTALL_PREFIX="${HOME}/obs-studio-portable" ..
         make -j4 && make install

-* After that you should have a portable install in ~/obs-studio-portable.
+* After that, you should have a portable install in ~/obs-studio-portable.
 Change to bin/64bit or bin/32bit and then simply run: ./obs

 # FreeBSD